Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

 \subsubsection{Intelligent Transportation Systems}

 In \cite{math11081867}, the authors propose ICMFed, an incremental and cost-efficient federated meta-learning mechanism for real-world 3D driver distraction detection in transportation systems.
 ICMFed tackles four key challenges: data accumulation, communication optimization, data heterogeneity, and device heterogeneity.
 By integrating incremental learning, meta-learning, and federated learning, ICMFed introduces a novel learning paradigm for 3D tasks.
 It stabilizes local model training with a temporal factor associated with local batches and retains accumulated knowledge.
 A gradient filter optimizes client-server interaction and reduces communication costs.
 Additionally, a normalized weight vector enhances global model aggregation, considering the richness of local updates.
-ICMFed supports rapid user personalization by adapting the global meta-model to specific contexts.
-Evaluated on a standard 3D dataset, ICMFed outperforms three baseline methods in training DenseNet \cite{huang2017densely} and EfficientNet \cite{tan2020efficientnet}, improving average accuracy by 141.42\%, saving training time by 54.80\%, reducing communication cost by 54.94\%, and enhancing service quality by 96.86\%.
+ICMFed supports rapid user personalization by adapting the global meta-model to specific contexts. {The framework was validated using the State-Farm-Distracted-Driver-Detection dataset, which contains 22,424 labeled samples from 26 drivers.
+ICMFed addresses real-world challenges in detecting unsafe behaviors like unfocused eyesight and inattention, achieving 96.86\% quality improvement while protecting user privacy through federated updates.}

-In \cite{lanza2023urban}, the authors introduce Federated Point-to-Point Continuous Learning (FpC), a federated peer-to-peer strategy for continuously learning from traffic intensity sensor data in urban areas.
-FpC aims to collaboratively develop a robust model capable of predicting traffic conditions in non-static urban environments.
-Leveraging edge computing, FpC processes data locally on IoT devices like traffic sensors.
+In \cite{lanza2023urban}, the authors introduce federated point-to-point continuous learning, a federated peer-to-peer strategy for continuously learning from traffic intensity sensor data in urban areas.
+It aims to collaboratively develop a robust model capable of predicting traffic conditions in non-static urban environments.
+Leveraging edge computing, this paradigm processes data locally on IoT devices like traffic sensors.
 Its peer-to-peer architecture distributes the learning process across devices, fostering incremental model growth through collective contributions.
-As new sensor data is acquired, FpC dynamically updates the traffic model, ensuring accuracy and relevance without needing full retraining.
+As new sensor data is acquired, this method dynamically updates the traffic model, ensuring accuracy and relevance without needing full retraining.
+The framework was tested on real traffic data from Madrid's Salamanca district, processing 127 sensors' 15-minute granularity traffic flow measurements.
+The method successfully predicted short-term traffic patterns while reducing energy consumption by 87\%, demonstrating practical value for dynamic urban mobility management.